 The longer you bike, the more important nutrition becomes in terms of your overall performance.
 Getting this wrong — eating too little or too much – may result in a loss of physical and mental power as well as feeling bloated and sick while riding your bike.

 When you exercise, carbohydrate is the primary source of energy for your muscles, not protein or fat.
-The simple sugar glucose is taken into the circulation after digestion and stored in the liver and muscles as glycogen.
-Carbohydrate-rich meals and beverages such as bread, fruit, energy bars, and sports drinks are examples of foods and beverages that contain a lot of carbohydrates.
+The simple sugar glucose is absorbed after digestion and stored in the liver and muscles as glycogen.
+Carbohydrate-rich meals and beverages such as bread, fruit, energy bars, and sports drinks are examples of foods and beverages containing many carbohydrates.

 When you exercise, glycogen in your muscles is broken down into glucose, which provides energy to your working muscles.
-The body has the ability to store enough glycogen to provide energy for around 90 minutes of moderate-intensity activity.
+The body can store enough glycogen to provide energy for around 90 minutes of moderate-intensity activity.

 The consumption of carbohydrates throughout your ride will be necessary if you are planning a ride that will last longer than 90 minutes or if your ride will contain high-intensity hill climbing.
 The use of carbohydrates during continuous exercise (for more than one hour) has been demonstrated in several studies to enhance performance.